Why add machine learning to websites

 Different types of machine learning technologies

-There are various machine learning technologies which developers are working on, these are often referred to as libraries of code.
+There are various machine learning technologies that developers are working on, these are often referred to as libraries of code.
 Depending on how much usage or data sets your web application is looking to handle, different code libraries.

-Based on the Google Trends data, Python seems to be the most popular.
+Based on Google Trends data, Python seems to be the most popular.
 This is because Python is easy to learn, intuitive and human-friendly when it comes to reading code.

 Machine learning uses within websites

 Throughout the development of machine learning libraries, lots of machine learning use cases are now more readily available to implement within websites.
 Below is a list of the most popular use cases you can use AI for within websites.

 As you can imagine within the financial industry, forecasting predictions is one of the most popular uses of machine learning — by far.
 You can usually see the use of these first-hand within stock market websites.